VCTLabs/bruce/README.txt

 - control which screen to open on in multihead
 - run fullscreen at native resolution
 - may switch to/from fullscreen quickly
+- automatic typographic glyph generation if smartypants is installed

 Installation